Terms of Reference 2025

 7. Meetings and Participation

-- The Advisory Body will convene virtually twice per year, with optional regional in-person gatherings.
+- The Advisory Council will convene virtually twice per year, with optional regional in-person gatherings.

 - Members are encouraged to contribute to working groups, knowledge-sharing sessions, and program planning.